 5:00 pm in the Chapel

 The evening service of Holy Communion has a more casual atmosphere.
 While rooted in the ancient traditions of Christian worship, this is a flexible service that draws from both the more traditional language and the modern language services.
 The music is organ-led, and parish musicians periodically share their talents.
-Preceded by a short service of prayer and healing at 4:45 pm.
+Preceded by a liturgy of Christian healing at 4:45 pm in the Chapel Family Room.
 This services lasts one hour or less.